lingtalfi/bashmanager/README.md

 In this case you would have to create the four tasks: A, B, C and D.
 Tasks are simple scripts (just like the core).<br>
-However, you can write tasks in bash, php, python, ruby or perl if you want to.
+However, you can write tasks in bash, php, python, ruby, perl or java if you want to.

 #### Tasks order matters